What Is Turmeric Good For?

 3. CURCUMIN AND HEART DISEASE

 There is a process on the path to heart disease, and curcumin can play a role in reversing many of these steps towards it.
 The main benefit being improvement of the lining of the blood vessels.
-Endothelial (the technical name for these blood vessels) dysfunction plays a major role in heart disease as the endothelium (among its other roles) regulates blood clotting and blood pressure.
+Endothelial (the technical name for these blood vessels) dysfunction plays a major role in heart disease, mainly because the endothelium (among its other roles) regulates blood clotting and blood pressure.

 4. TURMERIC FOR MUSCLES AND BONES